Support & FAQs

 What does GeneSprout actually test for?

-GeneSprout screens for over 1,500 pediatric genetic conditions using whole exome or whole genome sequencing — depending on the test you choose.
+GeneSprout screens for ${CONDITION_COUNT} pediatric genetic conditions using whole exome or whole genome sequencing — depending on the test you choose.
 Our condition list is curated by clinicians and focused exclusively on actionable findings: conditions where knowing early leads to better monitoring, earlier treatment, or more informed care decisions.
 You can browse the full condition list in our Condition Explorer.

 How long does it take to receive results?